-Trillium catesbaei grows widely in northern Georgia and north western parts of the Carolinas.
+Trillium catesbaei Elliott grows widely in northern Georgia and north western parts of the Carolinas.
 The leaves appear distinctly petiolate and are plain green and unmarked, as is the case for all of the eastern pedicellate species.
 The flower can be held above (rarely) or below the leaves and is quite variable in size.
 The petals can be white or pink, and any shade in between, and some forms have superb deep rose pink petals which are strongly reflexed and perfectly compliment the prominent yellow stamens.
 The pedicellate species generally flower a month or so later than the sessiles and T. catesbaei is at its best from early April to June, depending upon location.
-Photo by John Lonsdale.
+Photos by John Lonsdale.

 Trillium decipiens J.D.
 Freeman, commonly called the Chattahoochee River wakerobin, occurs mostly near the Chattahoochee River in Alabama, Florida and Georgia.
 It has three mottled leaves and purple, brown or green (rarely yellow) stemless flowers.
-Photo by John Lonsdale.
+Photos by John Lonsdale.

 Trillium aff. flexipes 'Susquehanna' Photo by John Lonsdale.

-Trillium foetidissimum is found in Louisiana, in rich ancient woods east of the Mississippi River.
+Trillium foetidissimum J.D.Freeman is found in Louisiana, in rich ancient woods east of the Mississippi River.
 It is relatively invariant in flower and leaf, although as is the case with many red-maroon flowered sessile species, pure yellow forms can very occasionally be found.
 Similarly, forms also can be rarely found with all-over silver leaves.
 With dark red-maroon flowers, it has strongly mottled leaves, in flavors of green and bronze.
 It is true to name, the flowers emitting a fetid odor which is especially noticeable on warm still days.
 The first two photos are by John Lonsdale, the next two are by Nhu Nguyen taken in situ showing a yellow form mixed with the more common maroon form.